 Denial of Accreditation

-When the COA reviews a team’s accreditation report, they consider two types of findings identified by the team.
-The first is a determination as to whether Common Standards or Program Standards that are met, not met, or that are met with concerns.
+When the COA reviews a team’s accreditation report, they first consider whether the Preconditions, Common Standards, and Program Standards were determined by the team to be met, not met, or met with concerns.

-The second type of findings is statements (stipulations) that describe what an institution must do to meet a standard that is not met and that, because of its significant impact on the quality of candidate preparation, prevents the institution from being recommended for accreditation.
+The COA also considers those statements (stipulations) recommended by the team that describe what an institution must do to meet a standard that is not met and that, because of its significant impact on the quality of candidate preparation, prevents the institution from being recommended for accreditation.
 The stipulations are conditions that must be satisfied before the COA can consider granting an accreditation decision of Accreditation.
-Table 1 identifies the possible follow-up activities that may be required in the COA’s accreditation decision.
+The team makes recommendations for stipulations but the COA determines the actual stipulations and may add, delete, or change the recommended stipulations before acting upon a final set of stipulations.Table 1 identifies the possible follow-up activities that may be required in the COA’s accreditation decision.

 Table 1: Requirements the COA may impose as follow-up activities